vectorgrp/sil-kit/docs/simulation/simulation.rst

 The following table provides an overview of the behavior, if no network simulator is available.

-.. list-table:: : Message timestamp by participant type
+.. list-table:: : Message timestamp by synchronization mode
    :widths: 20 40 40
    :header-rows: 1